1. The

 Location:

-Huntington, CT to Stratford, CT
+Huntington, Connecticut to Stratford, Connecticut

 Length: